Sector Alpha

 Is Pharma - MNC bulk Drugs a good sector to study for long term?

-Pharma - MNC bulk Drugs shows limited signals currently — few stocks have strong fundamentals or growing profits.
-Monitor for improvement.
+Pharma - MNC bulk Drugs shows mixed but improving signals — some stocks have strong fundamentals, worth selective study.

 Which Pharma - MNC bulk Drugs stocks have the longest outperformance streak?